Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Lapis Surabaya Recipe (Indonesian Layer Cake with Jam Filling)

-Lapis Surabaya – Layer Cake
+Lapis Surabaya Recipe (Indonesian Layer Cake with Jam Filling)

 Why You Will Love This Recipe

 • Simple ingredients – The ingredients are all very simple, they only consists of three groups: eggs, sugar, flour, and butter.
+No fancy equipment or complicated steps, just good ingredients and the right technique.

 Recipe Ingredients